-Estimated total vegetation cover distributions for each model presented in Figure S9 show that non-stationary JSDM models predicted combined covers that are close to the observed sample means.
+Estimated total vegetation cover distributions for each model presented in Figure B9 show that non-stationary JSDM models predicted combined covers that are close to the observed sample means.
 All stationary models tend to predict combined cover to be smaller than their non-stationary counterparts.
-In each case 95\% prediction intervals for non-stationary JSDM models overlap observed sample mean but for stationary models 95 \% prediction intervals do not overlap observed sample mean.
-This suggest that there is non-stationarity in the observation process that should be taken into account or received vegetation cover estimates might be biassed.
+In each case, the 95\% prediction intervals for non-stationary JSDM models overlap observed sample mean but for stationary models 95 \% prediction intervals do not overlap observed sample mean.
+This suggests that there is non-stationarity in the observation process that should be taken into account or received vegetation cover estimates might be biased.
 Stacked species distribution models tend to overpredict combined vascular plants cover but underpredict combined sphagnum and total vegetation covers.